caeruleus1F/Minecraft-World-To-Image/README.md

 /im 256

-Creates a .PNG image of size 256x256 (512x512, it's been six months since I've run this thing) with the center at the origin of the world.
+Creates a .PNG image of size 256x256 (or 512x512 :P, it's been six months since I've run this thing) with the center at the origin of the world.